andresclua/validate/readme.md

 The library allows extensive customization to suit your project requirements:

 - Define your own error messages with customMessage.
-- Configure validations for specific needs like corporate emails, string length, or patterns.
+- Configure validations for specific needs like corporate emails or pattern-based rules.

 ```js
 isEmail({